VC6 is no longer supported as of ST-Developer v17 and later.

 Next, you must tell the linker what library files to use.
 We want to change the settings for both Debug and Release versions, so in the project Properties dialog, under the Configuration field, select "All Configurations".

 Under the Link Tab, select Input options.
 In the Object/library modules box, add the library for your schema, such as ap203lib.lib for the AP203 library classes.
 The correct library name is listed on the documentation page for each schema.
 Next, add the ROSE library rose.lib.
 If your program includes Part 28 XML support you must also add p28e2.lib to the list of libraries.
+Finally, add the advapi32.lib system library, which is needed for registry functions.

-As shown above, add the appropriate ST-Developer library directory to the Additional library path box.
+Add this ST-Developer library directory to the Additional library path box.

 Instead of an explicit subdirectory, you may use the ROSE_LIB environment variable to substitute a preferred library directory.
 This variable usually points the VC9 /MD directory, so you must manually change it to one of the ones above.